duartegroup/molfunc/README.md

 [.xyz](https://en.wikipedia.org/wiki/XYZ_file_format) file molecular functionalisation is performed by specifying monovalent atoms in the structure to swap for a set of fragments given as their corresponding SMILES strings.
-The energy of the combined molecule is minimised with purely rigid body rotations, as such, generated structures will required further constrained optimisation!
+The energy of the combined molecule is minimised with purely rigid body rotations, as such, generated structures may require further (constrained) optimisation.
 Possible use cases include catalyst functionalisation, ligand modification and combinatorial molecule generation.

 ***